lexbaileylowrisc/qemu/docs/opentitan/pyot.md

   -Z, --zero            do not error if no test can be executed

 Extras:
-  -v, --verbose         increase verbosity
+  -d                    enable debug mode
-  -V, --vcp-verbose     increase verbosity of QEMU virtual comm ports -d                    enable debug mode
+  --quiet               quiet logging: only be verbose on errors -G, --log-time        show local time in log messages -V, --vcp-verbose     increase verbosity of QEMU virtual comm ports -v, --verbose         increase verbosity
-  --quiet               quiet logging: only be verbose on errors --log-time            show local time in log messages --log-udp UDP_PORT    Change UDP port for log messages, use 0 to disable --debug LOGGER        assign debug level to logger(s) --info LOGGER         assign info level to logger(s)
+  --log-udp UDP_PORT    Change UDP port for log messages, use 0 to disable --debug LOGGER        assign debug level to logger(s) --info LOGGER         assign info level to logger(s)